Tavin-H/FoundryEngine/README.md

 * Data-oriented design to allow for super-fast and efficient system lookups
 * Add components to game objects (represented as 'Game Entities')
 * Get components from game objects with turbofish syntax

+### ECB (Entity Command Buffer)
+* Custom scripting using a command buffer
+* 100% deterministic behaviour
+* Check the Documentation to see an example of custom scripting

 ### Scene Manager
 * Instantiate game objects